burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Probably, it's worthwhile to highlight some downside of interpretable languages:

 1. The interpreter parses the program's text (source code) line by line (that is represented in text form or extremely high-level instructions).
 It is highly inefficient from the start even to execute such high-level code.
-As a consequence, Interpretable languages provide algorithms in practice can be even up to 50'000 times slower in computing than highly optimized C/C++/ASM code.
+As a consequence, Interpretable languages provide algorithms in practice can be even up to 50'000 times slower in computing than highly optimized C/C++/ASM code (and such examples exists).
 The interpreter is the worst possible that can be for execution time from all possible three choices for converting source code into the software: (Interpreter, Just In Time compiler, and Compiler).

     > For a concrete example, please look at Lecture 1 from [6-172.
 Performance Engineering of Software Systems at MIT](https://ocw.mit.edu/courses/6-172-performance-engineering-of-software-systems-fall-2018/) with Prof. [Charles E. Leiserson](https://people.csail.mit.edu/cel/).
 The overview of that course is also available here: [About Performance Engineering course 6.172 at MIT](https://burlachenkok.github.io/About-Compute-Performance-Optimization-at-MIT/).